-Christchurch City Council’s principles for library provision are “Library facilities and services increase leisure and learning opportunities and community participation” (Christchurch City Council Libraries 2025 Facilities Plan, September 2008)
+Christchurch City Council’s principles for library provision are “Library facilities and services increase leisure and learning opportunities and community participation” (Christchurch City Council Libraries 2025 Facilities Plan, September 2008, revised May 2015)

 Personal computers (PCs) are available for use by all Library customers who agree to the conditions of use.
 Customers can access the internet and undertake a range of activities.
 PCs are available at all libraries in the network with the exception of the Mobile Library.

 The Library has always provided information in variety of formats and access, creation, and modification of information in a digital format is a natural extension.

 Two Internet access services are provided by Christchurch City Libraries:

 - access using the library public access wireless internet (wifi) service

 Both services are provided free of charge to library customers.